brainycodings/Product-Analytics/README.md

 ---

-nly.
-No real user data was collected or stored.*
+*This project uses simulated data only.
+No real user data was collected or stored*